 As an educator, I’m amazed at how well (and frequently) students use their mobile devices (smartphones, tablets etc) to communicate and learn.
 This represents a significant opportunity for teachers – these devices can be tapped to provide content to students wherever and whenever the time is right and can facilitate learning in the classroom in more structured settings.
 To this end, I’ve started a collaborative project that is focusing on bringing the content of one of our courses into a mobile format.
 In particular, the project has developed an application for Apple’s iPad – Cachalot – that allow students to interact with all of the course content on their hand-held device.
 You can learn more about it on the Digital Seamonsters website.

-Heenehan, H., X. Basurto, L. Bejder, J. Tyne, D. W. Johnston In Review.
-Using social science approaches to build ecosystem-based management for marine mega-vertebrates in coastal environments: The case of dolphin resting bays in Hawai`i.
-Environmental Conservation.
+Heenehan, H., X. Basurto, L. Bejder, J. Tyne, and D. W. Johnston.
+In Review.
+An integrated approach to build ecosystem-based sustainable cetacean tourism systems in Hawai`i.
+Journal of Sustainable Tourism

 Johnson, Z. I. and D. W. Johnston.
 2013.
 Smartphones: Powerful Tools for Geoscience Education.
 Eos, Transactions American Geophysical Union.
 94(47), 433